 The project area is well supplied with nearby local infrastructure.
-Project-related infrastructure expenditures will include a new 120kV power line and related substation, with the line routed from either the west or east depending on whether the Land Bill is successfully passed.
+Project-related infrastructure expenditures will include a new 120kV power line and related substation.
 An energy cost of \$0.055/kwh was used for FS purposes, based on NV Energy expected rates.
 For the larger Stage 2 project, a new 5-mile (8 km) mine access road will connect the site to state Highway 95 to the North, and a rail load-out facility located on Union Pacific tracks.
 The rail tracks run approximately 13 miles (21 km) north of the project and connect with Union Pacific mainline tracks for connection to west coast ports.
 Process make-up water will be piped 6 miles (10 km) from the City of Yerington, county seat for Lyon County, where housing and regional services are available and most employees are expected to reside.
 The communities of Silver Springs, Smith Valley, Fernley, Dayton, Fallon, Carson City and Hawthorne are also all within commuting distance, and have a labour pool and existing housing, particularly for a construction workforce.